aframevr/aframe/docs/core/entity.md

 An entity is represented by the `<a-entity>` element.
-As defined in the [entity-component-system pattern][ecs], entities are placeholder objects to which we plug in components to in order to provide them apperance, behavior, and functionality.
+As defined in the [entity-component-system pattern][ecs], entities are placeholder objects to which we plug in components in order to provide them apperance, behavior, and functionality.

 In A-Frame, entities are inherently attached with the [position][position],